Skip to content

 4. Go to: Local Users and Groups → Users

-5. Right-click the Administrator account and select Set Password.
+5. Right-click your user account (either Administrator or your custom admin account) and select Set Password.

 6. Enter a new password and confirm it.